Solidie/solidie/readme.txt

 ===Additional features in Pro version===

 * **Monetization:** Supports paid contents in addition to free.
-* **Frontend Dashboard:** Dedicated frontend dashboard for customers and contributors to manage their account, contents and purchases.
+* **User Dashboard:** Dedicated custom unified dashboard for customers and contributors to manage their account, contents and purchases.
 * **Contribution:** Supports third party contributions and revenue sharing.
 * **Pricing:** Advanced pricing plan builder with single, bundle on monthly, yearly and lifetime basis including content access limit.
 * **License:** Robust license key management, ensuring secure distribution and updates for your paid apps.